rikiya-ohashi/ooservo/README.md

 ---

 ### `read()`
-Returns the current angle in degrees (rounded to the nearest integer).
+Returns the current angle in degrees.
 - **Returns**: `int32_t`
 - **Error Handling**: Returns `-2,147,483,648` if a communication error occurs (i.e., no response from the motor within 50ms).